AotrsCommander/Aotrs_Liches_and_Skeletons/README.md

 Starting scenario with three liches (a modified classic start).

-You should, in theory, now be ablt to butcher lich and skeleton corpses, which will return a skull and bones, if you have Rim of Madness Bones (recommended!)
+You should, in theory, now be able to butcher lich and skeleton corpses, which will return a skull and bones, if you have Rim of Madness Bones (recommended!)

+You can now find/buy a special type of textbook, that in addition to its usual features, contains a spell to permenantly transform a pawn into a lich (by adding the lich xenotype).
+This works on HAR races with endogenes on intial testing, but be aware there may some oddities if you use it on HAR races I am no0t currently aware of.

+(I could in future add a similar book for animated skeletons, but in general, the no-learning mindless thing makes them pretty poor colonists, so I have, for the moment, not implemented that.)

 General notes: